gjackland/WSS/README.md

    ```R
    pdfpo <- TRUE
    ```
-1. Run **ScottishData.R**.
+3. Run **ScottishData.R**.
 This reads data from the Scottish government, reformats it, and runs the compartment model.
 The code ends with some monitoring plots
-1. Run **CC_write.R**. to obtain R-numbers, growth rates, England and Scotland compartment model data in CrystalCast format
-1. Run **Regional.R**. to read data and obtain compartment model data for 7 NHS England Regions in CrystalCast format.
+4. Run **Regional.R**. to read data and obtain compartment model data for 7 NHS England Regions, and write outputs in CrystalCast format.
-1. **Sanity check**.
+5. **Sanity check**.
 R-numbers can be sensitive to late posting on recent cases, and wrong R-numbers tip over into the medium term predictions.
-Before believing anything, always check the last few days of input case data for anomalies.
+Medium term predictions are very sensitive to the calculated parameters R_BestGuess$.
+Before believing anything, always check these and if not sensible investigate the last few days of input case data for anomalies.
 The parameter "enddate" can be increased to eliminate incomplete data.
 If R is sensitive to enddate, there is a data problem.

+scenarios - where a range of initial values for R_BestGuess$ are set rather than calculated - can be run using the Scenarios.R code.

+## Predictions for SPI-MO and JBC

+WSS is part of the suite of codes contributing to UK and Scottish government real-time  modelling

 ## Licensing